Chichén Itzá – Maya Ruins in Mexico (2025 Travel Guide)

 We have more background information and travel tips on Mayan archaeological sites.

-How do you get to Chichén Itzá from Mérida?
+How Do You Get to Chichén Itzá from Mérida?

 You can reach Chichén Itzá very well by car.
 Public transportation can be used as well.
 For example, an ADO bus leaves three times a day from Mérida Noreste Terminal, Calle 67x50 and Calle 52 (No. 531), to Chichén Itzá.